The Purpose of the Wilderness Tabernacle: The Copper Altar of Sacrifice

 Let them make Me a sanctuary, that I may dwell among them.

 From the fall in Genesis up until the Tabernacle construction, the Bible records people occasionally walking and talking with God but not dwelling with Him.
 As we shall see, it is within the framework of this Old Testament sanctuary that God draws His people closer to Himself through an intricate sacrificial system.
 This arrangement can speak volumes to us today about the specifics of such a great salvation and indescribable gift.

 . . . how shall we escape if we neglect so great a salvation . . . ?

 — Hebrews 2:3

 Every detail that Christ accomplished to restore our relationship with God finds its discovery in the particulars of the wilderness tabernacle.

 The Position of the Copper Altar of Sacrifice

-A quick reminder that we are studying the furnishings in reference to the spaces they resided in beginning with the Holiest place and working back to the Courtyard as they are ordered in their first descriptions in Scripture.
+A quick reminder that we are studying the furnishings as it refers to the spaces they resided in, beginning with the Holiest place and working back to the Courtyard.
+They are ordered this way in their first descriptions in Scripture.

 - Holy of Holies